sethmachine/sethmachine.github.io/source/_posts/automatic-update-for-valheim-server.md

 ### Logging

 The demands of automatic update require orchestrating several different steps: detecting an update, shutting down the server, updating the server, and starting it backup.
-In the previous [guide]() we built a simple system: startup the server once and shutdown the server once.
+In {% post_link host-valheim-with-docker the previous guide %}  we built a simple system: startup the server once and shutdown the server once.
 Our new automatic update system can potentially start up, update, and shut down an infinite number of times.
 To handle this massive increase in complexity, we will want keep track of the state of automatic update to understand how it is behaving as it runs for real, which will help in debugging any unforeseen issues going forward.
 Enter logging, which is exactly what is sounds: keep track of key state about our system as it performs different steps as human readable text.
 Previously we had used just `echo` statements, but these require heavy modification to be of use in our new, more complex system (e.g. timestamps, which function the message came from, etc.).

 For logging we will use [b-log](https://github.com/idelsink/b-log) which runs out of the box with logging levels like `INFO`, `WARN`, and `ERROR`.